Covered carriage truck

 Covered Carriage Truck was a type of railway van with end doors used for moving motor cars or parcel traffic.
 Four wheeled CCT were banned from Motorail services in the mid-1960s.
-These vans were designed to be used for carrying motor cars in Motorail but the tight clearances inside the body of the van and closing/opening of the end doors took a lot of time and effort from staff.
-The vans were replaced by General Utility Vans (GUV) and car flats.
+These vans were designed to be used for carrying motor cars in Motorail but the tight clearances inside the body of the van and closing/opening of the end doors required much time and effort from staff.
+The vans were replaced by general utility vans (GUV) and car flats.

 British Rail's Earlestown Works built 822 four-wheeled Covered Carriage Trucks; these were preceded by a prototype, number 94100, built at Doncaster.
 In addition, Doncaster Works rebuilt four former LNER passenger coaches as prototype bogie CCTs numbered 96200–96203.

+Early years

+From the early days of railways, such as the Liverpool and Manchester Railway of 1830 road coaches were carried on flat waggons.
+This is illustrated in the Royal Mail 12 penny postage stamp of 1980.
+These were called "carriage trucks" but would later be called "open carriage trucks".
+The earliest open carriage trucks were basically flat waggons with fixtures for attaching ropes and chains.
+Covered-carriage trucks came later.